-

 Teaching methodologies and assessment

-Expository and interrogative methods: theoretical exposition of the topics, presenting premises for practical approaches to voice usage; discussion of the topics, based on prompting students to question their vocal experience both in and outside the classroom.
-Demonstrative method: during the execution of spoken and sung vocal exercises, the teacher will demonstrate the most efficient way to achieve the desired vocal performance.
-Active method: guided execution of vocal development and warm-up exercises, as well as vocal interpretation of texts and songs.
-ASSESSMENT: Participation 70% + Final Presentation 30%.
-Attendance to 75% of the class time is mandatory for passing the subject.
-In case of an exam, it will consist of a written test and a practical exam consisting of two songs and a monologue (chosen by the teacher).
+Expository and Interrogative Methods: theoretical presentation of the topics, with an introduction of premises for practical approaches to vocal use; discussion of the themes based on encouraging students to question their vocal use experiences inside and outside the classroom context.
+Demonstrative Method: during the performance of spoken and sung vocal exercises, the lecturer demonstrates the most efficient way to achieve the intended vocal performance.
+Active Method: guided practice of vocal development and warm-up exercises, as well as vocal interpretation of texts and songs.
+ASSESSMENT: Participation 60% + Written Test 20% + Practical Test 20%.
+A minimum attendance of 75% of the total class time is required to pass the course unit.
+In the case of an exam, this will consist of a written test and a practical test (comprising two songs and a monologue chosen by the lecturer).

 -